-3.1 Resultmaker Process Platform[TM] version 6.2
+3.1 Resultmaker Process PlatformTM version 7.6

-The latest generation of the Process Platform[TM] runs on Microsoft Windows Server 2008 and 2012 both R2 64 bit and Microsoft SQL Server 2016, 2014, 2012 as well as 2008 SP1 or R2 versions.
-Itanium processors are not supported at this time.
+The latest generation of the Process PlatformTM runs on Microsoft Windows Server 2012 and up to 2019 and Microsoft SQL Server 2012 and up to 2019 - see service packs above.
 Both the SQL Server and the Windows OS should be in standard editions or higher.
 We recommend that the operating system is fully updated before installing the database.
 It is also recommended that the Automatic Updates feature is enabled.

-Resultmaker applications will run on any hardware supported by the above mentioned Microsoft Windows Server and SQL Server.
+Resultmaker applications will run on any hardware supported by the above-mentioned Microsoft Windows Server and SQL Server.
 The higher load on the server expected the better hardware should be installed.